panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 8. Rest object after destructuring

-The rest syntax is useful to collect the remaining properties after the destructuring:
+The rest syntax is useful to collect the remaining properties after destructuring:

 ```javascript
 const { identifier, ...rest } = expression;
 ```

 Where `identifier` is the name of the property to access and `expression` should evaluate to an object.
-After the destructuring, the variable `identifier` contains the property value. `rest` variable is a plain object with the remaining properties.
+After destructuring, the variable `identifier` contains the property value. `rest` variable is a plain object with the remaining properties.

 For example, let's extract the property `name`, but collect the rest of the properties into a variable `rest`: